Skip to content

 • 5:21 pm

-• Chynna Pearson Chynna Pearson
+• Picture of Chynna Pearson Chynna Pearson

 The recent announcement from Warner Bros. that their VOD streaming platform, HBO Max, would be streaming new movies the same day as their theatrical release – starting with Wonder Woman 1984 this Christmas – is the just the latest example of how VOD streaming has become the premier content release platform since the start of the COVID-19 global pandemic.